-Emmett Keeler is a senior mathematician at RAND, a professor at UCLA and the Pardee RAND Graduate School, and the principal investigator of the Improving Chronic Illness Care Evaluation (ICICE).
-He has conducted technical analyses for dozens of studies evaluating quality improvement interventions, insurance design, cost-effectiveness, and quality-of-care statistics.
+Emmett Keeler is a senior mathematician at RAND, a professor at UCLA Public Health School and at the Pardee RAND Graduate School.
+He has conducted technical analyses for studies evaluating quality improvement interventions, insurance design, cost-effectiveness, and quality-of-care statistics.

 In the RAND Health Insurance Experiment, Keeler assessed the effects of alternative insurance plans on physiological health and developed the episode-of-treatment approach to analyze use.
 He also led the analysis of physiological outcomes for that study.
 Keeler was the lead technical analyst in the Prospective Payment System Quality of Care evaluation, addressing ways to risk-adjust outcomes and investigating the relationship between explicit, implicit, and outcome-based measures of hospital quality.

-His recent projects include an investigation of how to make the business case for quality improvement as well as studies of hospital competition and Medical Savings Accounts.
-Three of his nearly 200 published papers have been selected as the article of their respective years by the Academy for Health Services Research and Health Policy and won their Distinguished Investigator Award.
-Keeler is an elected member of the Institute of Medicine of the National Academy of Sciences.
+His recent projects include an investigation of the cost-effectiveness of lung cancer screening and making the business case in quality improvement.
+Three of his over 160 published papers have been selected as the article of their respective years by the Academy for Health Services Research and Health Policy and won their Distinguished Investigator Award.
+Keeler is an elected member of the National Academy of Medicine of the National Academy of Sciences.

 G. F. Joyce et al., "The Lifetime Burden of Chronic Disease Among the Elderly," Health Affairs, 2005

 Honors & Awards

 - Member National Academy of Medicine, National Academy of Sciences